Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Introduction

 Furthermore, the current body of research on smart home privacy is geographically focused on WEIRD (Western, Educated, Industrialized, Rich, Democratic) countries \cite{nurgalieva2023narrative,chalhoub2020innovation,chalhoub2024useful,seymour2023voice}.
 Smart home privacy in non-WEIRD countries has received limited scholarly attention~\cite{hasegawa2024weird}.
-As a non-WEIRD nation, China offers a distinct set of social, cultural, and legal characteristics that can surface novel privacy challenges and design considerations in the realm of smart home technologies~\cite{he2025exploring}, including: i) the country's accelerated digital transformation~\cite{mckinsey}; ii) the high rate of smart home adoption, with over 78M Chinese households using such devices in 2023~\cite{xiaomi2023}; iii) the large number of smart home product teams in China~\cite{daniel2023chinasmarthome}; iv) the introduction of new privacy-focused regulations within the country (see \S\ref{subsec:regulations}); and v) China’s tech landscape—driven by firms like Xiaomi and Huawei instead of Western giants—which has given rise to alternative data governance practices and innovation pathways~\cite{zhang2024high}.
+As a non-WEIRD nation, China offers a distinct set of social, cultural, and legal characteristics that can surface novel privacy challenges and design considerations in the realm of smart home technologies~\cite{he2025exploring}, including: i) the country's accelerated digital transformation~\cite{mckinsey}; ii) the high rate of smart home device adoption, with over 78 million Chinese households using such devices in 2023~\cite{xiaomi2023}; iii) the large number of smart home product teams in China~\cite{daniel2023chinasmarthome}; iv) the introduction of new privacy-focused laws and regulations within the country (\S\ref{subsec:regulations}); and v) China's tech landscape---driven by firms like Xiaomi instead of Western giants---which has given rise to alternative data governance practices and innovation pathways~\cite{zhang2024high}.
 Our study is the first to examine the privacy views and practices of Chinese smart home product team members, focusing on those involved in designing, developing, or evaluating smart home devices.
-These teams typically include software and hardware engineers, UX researchers/designers, product and project managers, legal/privacy experts, and marketing or operations specialists.
+These teams typically include software/hardware engineers, UX designers, product/project managers, legal/privacy experts, and marketing or operations specialists.
+Our research questions (RQs) are as follows: